|

 It's Time

-A character, dressed all in gray, arrives in her workshop.
+Sparrow, the main character, is in her workshop.
 In this quiet gray nest, color is born, feather by feather.
 A yellow feather: the sunrise?
 A blue feather: storm of blue sky?
 Story fragments create a bird, then an egg -- what color will it be?
-Simplicity and tranquility are explored in this performance, which was created for the age when each moment is a discovery and magic is in the emotions.
+Simplicity and tranquility are explored in this play, which is a haiku of movement and form.

 |